 Aside from performance, the six participating artists explore different fields and media, ranging from sculpture to video, from installation to drawing, from music to science.
 The works selected for Living Kunsthalle share a common theme: sound and its visual representation.
 Despite its immaterial and ephemeral nature, sonic phenomena – noise, sound, music – have tremendous suggestive power, which makes them a major source of inspiration for visual artists.
 Whether it is through ritual discourses, radio recordings, ancestral melodies or experimental music, sound summons our senses, stirs up our memory, and generates a whole spectrum of emotions.

 Through their own sensitivity and perception, Hicham Berrada, Lina Lapelyte, Haroon Mirza, Adéla Součková, Roman Štětina and Xavier Veilhan strive to capture sound visually, physically, live.
 While doing so, they bring Kunsthalle Praha to life.

-LINA LAPELYTE (LT)
+LINA LAPELYTE (LT/GB)

 Candy Shop – The Circus